odoo/o-spreadsheet/readme.md

 a.k.a. "[Owly](https://github.com/odoo/owl) Sheet" 🦉

-- All basic features you can expect from a spreadsheet
+- Cells, functions and formulas
+- Formatting options
+- Charts
+- Data sorting and filtering
 - Real time collaboration
+- Undo/Redo
-- Import/Export of excel file format
+- Import/Export to excel file format
 - and more...

 **Try it online** with the [live demo](https://odoo.github.io/o-spreadsheet/)!